katarina-vc/xv6-extent-based-file-system/README.md

 ![demo](/Project%204%20Screenshots/Part%203%20-%20Big%20File%20Screenshots/Project4-Part3-LargeFile-AfterImplementationPic.png)

 ## Part 4 - Adding Extent-based File Support
-To create extents, I created an extent struct in the file.h to hold both the starting address and length pair for each individual extent.
-When we create a file and pass the O_EXTENT flag, we create an extent file.
+To create extents, I created an `extent` struct in `file.h` to hold both the starting address and length pair for each individual extent.
+When we create a file and pass the `O_EXTENT` flag, we create an extent file.

 We don't start allocating anything to our extent file until we write to the extent file.
 When we write to the extent file, we allocate an extent.
 The size of the extent we allocate is based off of the size of the data we are writing.
 If we write to a file multiple times, we can see how more extents are added to the file, and the length of each extent is dependent again on the size of the data we are writing.
 Therefore, our files can have multiple extents of various length.

 When we read from an extent, we read based on each extent in the file at its start address, and then traverse through the length of the extent until the read operation is complete.

 ## testExtent user program
-The testExtent user program runs tests on extent files to prove we are reading, writing, and freeing extents properly.
-To run testExtent, pass in one argument that you would like your file name to be. such as:
+The `testExtent` user program runs tests on extent files to prove we are reading, writing, and freeing extents properly.
+To run `testExten`t, pass in one argument that you would like your file name to be. such as:

-**textExtent test**
+`textExtent test`

-The testExtent user program will create and then write a chunk of content to an extent file.
+The user program will create and then write a chunk of content to an extent file.
 We know that the full chunk of content was properly written and read because we denote it's start and end by "CONTENT 1 START" and "CONTENT 1 END".
 We follow this pattern for the rest of the chunks of content.
-After we write to the extent, read it, and output it, we create a child process to call exec() which calls the stat user program on our extent file.
+After we write to the extent, read it, and output it, we create a child process to call `exec()` which calls the `stat` user program on our extent file.
 See image below.

 ![image](https://user-images.githubusercontent.com/25674116/234159792-76b8f804-e355-4dbc-b831-9a4dd853bbe4.png)

-The next test that testExtent runs is adding a second chunk of content to the file, reading, and outputting the file.
-We run stat again as well.
+The next test that `testExtent` runs is adding a second chunk of content to the file, reading, and outputting the file.
+We run `stat` again as well.
 This is to prove we can grow our file, and that it can contain multiple extents of various sizes.

 ![image](https://user-images.githubusercontent.com/25674116/234160072-86e689db-f464-467c-afd6-34d4f7b49c25.png)